-Include regular consultation with children e.g., through questionnaires, participation in antibullying activity, asking children to report whether they feel safe in the setting.
+Include regular consultation with children e.g. through questionnaires, participation in antibullying activity, asking children to report whether they feel safe in the setting.

-Ensure that all children know there is and can access an adult in the school whom they can approach if they are worried or in difficulty.
+Ensure that all children know they can access an adult in the school whom they can approach if they are worried or in difficulty.